Robert Kaplinsky

 Circle Radius and Area 2

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to create a circle with the smallest difference between the area estimates.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to create a circle with the smallest difference between the area estimates.
 Source: Robert Kaplinsky

 Read More »